LexusG/Keylogger-Project/README.md

 Current Functionalities Includes
 - Keylogging
 - Microphone Recording
-- Screenshoot
+- Screenshot
 - Logging Computer Information
 - Logging Clipboard Data

-Still a working Progress.
+Still a work in Progress.

+Disclaimer: This disclaimer is provided to clarify that the project above was created with the sole intention of demonstrating my proficiency in Python and is designed exclusively for educational purposes.